Manufacturer catalog

-Airbus is a European aerospace and defence group that designs and manufactures commercial aircraft, military aircraft, helicopters, and space systems.
-In this catalog it serves as the umbrella manufacturer facet for Airbus-branded and Airbus-group equipment, including consortium programs such as the Eurofighter Typhoon.
+Airbus is a European aerospace and defence group that designs and manufactures commercial aircraft, military aircraft, helicopters, uncrewed systems, and space equipment.
+Its defence-relevant programs include Airbus-branded systems, consortium aircraft such as the Eurofighter Typhoon, and subsidiary products such as Survey Copter's Aliaca maritime UAS.

-The modern group traces its roots to late-1960s European collaboration, then expanded through the 2000 EADS merger and the later return to the Airbus name.
+The modern group traces its roots to late-1960s European aircraft collaboration, then expanded through the 2000 EADS merger and the later return to the Airbus name.
+Airbus SE is legally seated in the Netherlands, with operating headquarters in the Toulouse area of France.

 commercial aircraftmilitary aircrafthelicoptersspace systemslaunchers